AndrewJBateman/next-tailwind-datacard/README.md

 # :zap: Next Tailwind Datacard

-* A Next/Tailwind app to display API data with maximum Lighthouse score.
+* A Next/Tailwind app with working dark theme toggle
+* Barebones app with no content
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/next-tailwind-datacard?style=plastic)